rupikaranjan/Enhanced_Loan_Qualifier/README.md

 ![User Data CLI](Images/cli_userdata.png)

-After Entering all the details the application will diaplay the number of loans the customer is qualified for.
+* After Entering all the details the application will display the number of loans the customer is qualified for.

+* The application saves the qualified loan data in **data/qualified_loan.csv**

 ---